 To determine whether a notification is necessary, and make a compliant notification possible should an eligible data breach occur, agencies and organisations will need to conduct an assessment of a suspected breach to determine whether it is likely to result in serious harm.

 “It’s time to start assessing your current cyber security response capability and uplifting your data breach response plan.
-If you’re concerned that your organisation may not have the in-house capability to conduct an adequate breach assessment, or remediate effectively, take advantage of trusted Australian specialist services like Kinetic IT’s Security Assurance service,” concludes O’Sullivan.
+If you’re concerned that your organisation may not have the in-house capability to conduct an adequate breach assessment, or remediate effectively, take advantage of trusted Australian specialist services like Kinetic IT’s Security Assurance service,” says O’Sullivan.